petrvanblokland/DesignDesignSpace/DDS-reviews.md

 ~~~

 *“The aspect that fascinated me most about this program was the idea of building your own design tools to address design issues/problems.
 Although coding and programming was something I was always curious about, it was something I imagined to be a very separate and ‘complicated’ activity from my own.
 But the experience with Petr made me even more curious and eager to learn further.
 This was a very important foundation for me not only to further learning and integrating programming/coding into my design activities but also and more importantly rethink about my own design approach in a very fundamental way.*

-*Thank you so much, Petr, for this amazing experience and I look forward to interacting further”.* **– Andy Naorem**
+*Thank you so much, Petr, for this amazing experience and I look forward to interacting further.”* **– Andy Naorem**

 ~~~
 box = section.newSide()